oskariorg/oskari-docs/md/documentation/backend/setup-database.md

     CREATE EXTENSION postgis;

-The empty database will be pre-populated when the oskari-server is called for the first time (checked by existance of known tables).
+The empty database will be populated when the oskari-server is started for the first time.

 To learn how to populate the database with your own content instead of demo content see:
 * [Instructions for modifying the initial demo data](/documentation/backend/database-customize-initial-data)